 If you are arrested for disorderly intoxication, you may be taken to jail (physical arrest) or issued a written promise to appear.
-If you are from out of town, you should contact a criminal defense attorney so that your presence can be waived and you can avoid a trip back to South Florida.
+If you are from out of town, you should contact a criminal defense attorney so that your presence can be waived and you can avoid a trip back to Miami-Dade County.

-If you are a South Florida local, you should still consider retaining a defense attorney so that your rights can be protected.
+If you are a Miami-Dade County local, you should still consider retaining a defense attorney so that your rights can be protected.